jacobmontiel/cim/README.md

 # Cascade Imputation

-This project contains the implementation of the "Cascade Imputation" described our upcoming paper:
+This project contains the implementation of the "Cascade Imputation" described in our paper:

+“Scalable Model-Based Cascaded Imputation of Missing Data”.
-Jacob Montie, Jesse Read, Albert Bifet and Talel Abdessalem.
-“Scalable Model-based Cascaded Imputation of Missing Data”.
+Montiel, Jacob, Jesse Read, Albert Bifet, and Talel Abdessalem.
-ECML PKDD conference.
-Submitted.
-2017.
+In 2018 Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD), pp. 64-76.
+Springer, Cham, 2018.

 ### Dependencies:
 * scikit-learn